Should you consider someone walking out of a job as having resigned?

 What if the employee says they didn’t resign?

-In circumstances where the employer formed the belief that the individual intended to resign by walking out of work, or where the individual intended to do resign in the heat of the moment but now wants their job back, the individual would need to offer their employer some form of explanation as soon possible, for example, explaining that they didn’t intend to leave or that they made a rash decision and have changed their mind.
+In circumstances where the employer formed the belief that the individual intended to resign by walking out of work, the individual would need to offer their employer some form of explanation as soon possible, for example, explaining that they didn’t intend to leave or that they made a rash decision and have changed their mind.